DigitalMomentum/MetaMomentum/readme.md

 ## Backwards Compatible with Seo Metadata...

-This plugin was inspired by [Seo Meta by Ryan Lewis](https://github.com/ryanlewis/seo-metadata) which I've used for Umbraco 7 for many years and was no longer being maintained and not avaliable for Umbraco 8.
+This plugin was inspired by [Seo Meta by Ryan Lewis](https://github.com/ryanlewis/seo-metadata) which I've used for Umbraco 7 for many years and was no longer being maintained and not avaliable for Umbraco 8 or 9.

 If you were using this plugin in Umbraco 7, you can replace your SeoMetadata document type with Meta Momentum without any migration of data, or mucking around.